Raey-Abera/Raey-Abera/README.md

 * a pastry shop app
 * practicing data-structures and algorithms
-* drawing & painting, and reconnecting with my creative side
+* drawing & painting, reconnecting with my creative side

 ### Find me on the web: